miyucomics/hexical/README.md

 # Hexical

-A fun addon that adds various miscellanous spells to Hexcasting.
+A fun addon that adds various miscellaneous spells to Hexcasting.